jonocodes/whyfi/slides.md

 ---

 * "My advice to the trustee couldn't be more simple: Put 10% of the cash in short-term government bonds and __90%__ in a very __low-cost__ S&P 500 __index fund__.
-(I suggest Vanguard's.)
-I believe the trust's long-term results from this policy will be superior to those attained by most investors — whether pension funds, institutions or individuals — who employ high-fee managers."
+I believe the trust's long-term results from this policy will be superior to those attained by most investors who employ high-fee managers."

 -- [Warren Buffett](http://www.berkshirehathaway.com/letters/2013ltr.pdf)